 Whatever it is, get them talking and you start listening.

 If you’ve done your job well enough – the job of listening, you’ll eventually earn the right to be heard in return.

 They haven’t forgotten why you came to the door.
 It’s in the back of their mind the whole time they’re talking to you.
 You’ll know when they’re ready for you to tell them more.

 Resist the urge to lead the conversation.
 Learn how to control it with questions and by taking advantage of the openings your prospects give you as you earn their trust.

 Think about this for a minute…

 Probably the most expensive thing you’ve purchased from your front door was Girl Scout cookies or maybe a magazine subscription.

 Important decisions are made over a cup of coffee.

-Important decisions are made sitting down at a table.
+Important decisions are made sitting down at the kitchen table.

 If you can get in the home, you’ve earned the right to be considered for an important decision.
-Getting to the table doesn’t guarantee you the sale, but it is a guarantee that you’ll be seriously considered.
+Getting to the table doesn’t guarantee you a sale, but it is a guarantee you’ll be seriously considered.